 Is there an established form of certificate with information on the ultimate beneficial owner?

 The law does not define the requirements, templates, forms of registration of the document on the ownership structure of potential buyers.
 However, taking into account the requirements of paragraph 5 of part 2 of Article 8 of the Law, the submitted documents on the ownership structure of a potential buyer must contain all the comprehensive available information about the persons of the ultimate beneficial owners of a potential buyer of the privatization object.
 The submitted documents and information about the ultimate beneficial owner must contain information and data that discloses it 100% and allows identification.

 How is the translation of documents certified?

 Documents issued in accordance with the legislation of a foreign state must be legalized (consular legalization or apostille) in the prescribed manner, unless otherwise provided by international treaties.

 Is it possible to provide in the agreement that all disputes related to the execution of the agreement are resolved in arbitration of the country of the non-resident participant or in another international instance or in court?

-According to part of the twelfth art.
-26 of the Law, by agreement of the parties, the contract may provide the possibility of resolving disputes in connection with the sales contract or on the basis of it, in the international commercial arbitration court.
+By agreement of the parties, the contract may provide the possibility of resolving disputes in connection with the sales contract or on the basis of it, in the international commercial arbitration court.
 At the same time, if the parties have not reached an agreement on the choice of such a court, any dispute, disagreement or claim is subject to final resolution by arbitration in accordance with the Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce.